ipyai

 Usage

 ipyai is a normal IPython session — you can run Python code exactly as you would in plain IPython.
-On top of that, you can send prompts to Claude as described above. %ipyai / %%ipyai magics are also available.
+On top of that, you can send prompts to the selected AI backend as described above. %ipyai / %%ipyai magics are also available.

 Useful commands: